How can I help my child if their child trust fund is maturing?

 Don’t worry, you’re not alone!

-In fact, there are estimated to be about a million lost child trust funds out there.
+In fact, there are estimated to be over 750,000 lost child trust funds out there.
 If your child’s account isn’t held by us, it’s relatively easy to find out who looks after it by using our Find a Child Trust Fund tool.

 My child was eligible for a child trust fund, but I didn’t open one for them.
 How can I find out if they have one?